 – testing proved accurate specifications

-Announced earlier this year, the TLR-2 G combines a bright light and a green laser aiming device in one unit.
-This allows a home owner or police officer the ability to mount one device on their handgun or long arm, reducing weight and size issues compared with multiple different units that would otherwise be needed.
+The weapon-mounted flashlight combines a bright white light and a green laser aiming device in one handy unit.
+This allows a homeowner or police officer the ability to mount a single device on their firearm.
+Compared with separate light and laser units, this is much more compact and lighter.